 What toppings are good for these pork carnitas tacos?

-You really can top these with any of your favorite taco toppings:
+You really can top these with any of your favorite taco fillings and toppings:

 - easy guacamole recipe